FredKSchott/snowpack/docs/01-introduction.md

   </a>
 </p>

 Snowpack installs ES Module (ESM) dependencies from npm, which run [wherever ESM syntax is supported](https://caniuse.com/#feat=es6-module).
-This includes ~90% of all browsers in use today. **All modern browsers (Firefox, Chrome, Edge, Safari) going back to 2018 support it.**
+This includes ~90% of all browsers in use today. **All modern browsers (Firefox, Chrome, Edge, Safari) have supported ESM since early 2018.**

 The two notable browsers that don't support ESM are IE11 and UC Browser for Android.
 If your project needs to support users in the enterprise or China, consider sticking with traditional web application bundlers for now.